migchaves/MCImageLoader/README.md

 Simple usage:

+1 - Import the library

 ```ruby
 import MCImageLoader
 ```

-Configure (if you do not want to use the default values):
+2 - Configure (if you do not want to use the default values):

 ```
 MCImageLoader.sharedInstance.usesFastCache = true